dust39/FFL_Project_Data2/README.md

 My intent for this project is to demonstrate my Git/GitHub, Python, and Tableau knowledge.
 The Python portion of my project is geared toward data analysis.

 ## My Project
 The main goal of this project is to answer a simple question related to fantasy football.
 Fantasy football predictions and projections can vary widely every year based on a variety of factors.
-I wanted to keep it simple and look at 50 years of data to determine if a user can find that a certain player position provided more value than antoher.
+I wanted to keep it simple and look at 50 years of data to determine if a user can find that a certain player position provided more value than another when adding players in free agency.
 If forced to make a quick decision in a draft or in free agency can player position be used to help facilitate that decision making process based on actual data?

 1. Running the program will do the following:
     1. Iterate over a quantity of 50 yearly CSV files containing fantasy football statistics.